-A Trustbond is a surety bond provided by AAI Limited (Suncorp Group).
+A Trustbond is a surety bond provided by an insurance brand you know and trust.
 When you, as a tenant, buy a Trustbond, your landlord has the same level of protection as a traditional cash bond.

-Trustbond is currently only available for residential rental properties in South Australia.
+Please note Trustbond is not currently available for sale in South Australia.

 Traitperception Pty Ltd is the distributor of Trustbond.
 Trustbond is issued by AAI Limited ABN 48 005 297 807.
 Trustbond is promoted by Terri Scheer Insurance Pty Ltd ACN 070 874 798.

 It's a fee/cover for the term of the lease.* If you renew the lease, you can also renew your Trustbond.
 The renewed Trustbond will attract a 50% discount of the previous term's price.
 The third renewal for the same premises (and any renewal thereafter for the same premises) will be free.
 Over the tenancy, Trustbond will not collect more than 20-30% of the cash bond value in fees.

 * The longest Trustbond lease term we offer is 2 years.

 The Trustbond amount is the most we will pay under the Trustbond in the event of a claim by your landlord.
 The amount of your Trustbond will usually be the same as the standard cash bond in your state/territory, which is typically 4 to 6 weeks of rent.
 A Trustbond cannot be provided for an amount greater than the cash bond allowed for the premises.